KWR-Water/hgc/docs/source/api/hgc.io.rst

 ----------------------
 First map the features in the original file, to feature names recognized by HGC.
 """
+.. ipython:: python
     import pandas as pd
     import hgc
     from pathlib import Path

     # compile a list of features by slicing the original file
     lst_features = list(pd.read_excel(Path(__file__).cwd()/'tests/example1.xlsx', sheet_name='stacked')['Feature'])

     # automatically detect features using text recognition
     feature_map, feature_unmapped, df_feature_map = hgc.ner.generate_feature_map(entity_orig=lst_features)

     """
     Then we need to check whether the features are correctly mapped.
 And whether certain features did not meet the minimum score.
     """

     # check if features are correctly mapped
     assert(feature_map == {'chloride': 'Cl', 'nitrate (filtered)': 'NO3', 'manganese': 'Mn', 'nietrate': 'NO3'})

     # check for which features the algorithm was not able to find a match that met the minimum resemblance.
     assert(feature_unmapped == ['EC new sensor'])

     # The dataframe can be used to check in more detail the scores how well the original features were matched to HGC features.
     # This can be handy if you want to identify common errors and update the underlying database.
     df_feature_map.head(5)

 """
 In this case we find that the algorithm was not able to find a match for one